Annual Review of Residential Distribution

 - Expanding your reach and mailing deeper into your community is a powerful way to grow your impact!
 The more households you reach, the greater the benefits for your clients, increasing their exposure and potential customer base.

 - Keep in mind that we already target the highest demographics in your community—million-dollar homes and as many high-end residences as your current tier allows for optimal publication success.
-As you add more residential routes, the lower end of your home value range will naturally decrease, since we are already reaching the top-tier homes.
+As you add more residential routes, the lower end of your home value range will naturally decrease.
 For example:

 - Launch (6,500 residential) – Max: $5.5M | Lowest: $550K

-Requesting Early Distribution Changes (Outside of Annual Review):
+Requesting Distribution Changes Rounds (Outside of Annual Review)

-Publishers may request adjustments before the annual Residential Distribution Overview if necessary.
+Publishers may request adjustments before or after the annual Residential Distribution Overview.
 Requests will be reviewed by the Distribution team.
 Approval is subject to:

 - Significant changes in territory demographics or home values.

-If approved, early changes could incur fees and/or count as the annual route change for that year.
+If approved, the change round could incur fees and/or count as the annual route change for that year.

 The total distribution volume is determined by your publication’s distribution tier.

 - Changes are locked for one year.
-If a second adjustment is requested within the same year, it will require approval and will incur a fee for all tiers.
+If a second adjustment is requested within the same year, it will require approval and possible fees.